emiago/shelve/README.md

 - Store, receive files under any path of shared directory
 - Find file across all shared endpoints

-Currently type of client supported:

-- CLI
-- Web client

 ## Why is build

-This app is influenced a lot by windows file sharing and it tries to achieve similar concept but not limited to platform or network setup.
-All data exchange must be p2p and browsing, searching files must be easy.

 Like every p2p file sharing it removes hassle with: